Sheikh Mohamed bin Zayed: UAE ‘lost its righteous son’ following Sheikh Khalifa death

 The Ministry of Presidential Affairs declared official national mourning for the death of the president for 40 days from Friday.

-Work in both public and private sectors will be suspended for three days, also from Friday, the Dubai Media Office clarified.
+Work in both public and private sectors will be suspended for three days, the Dubai Media Office clarified.

 Read more: